knetikmedia/knetikcloud-javascript-client/docs/GamificationAchievementsApi.md

 Retrieve progress on a given achievement for a given user

 Assets will not be filled in on the resources returned.
-Use &#39;Get a single poll&#39; to retrieve the full resource with assets for a given item as needed.
+Use &#39;Get a single poll&#39; to retrieve the full resource with assets for a given item as needed. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ACHIEVEMENTS_ADMIN

 ### Example
 ```javascript